Quick Answer

 Cyprus GHS Healthcare Contributions

-Which European country has the lowest taxes for freelancers?
+Which European country has the lowest freelancer taxes?

 Can a freelancer reduce their taxes without leaving their home country?